 To learn more about the Mystery of Holy Unction (Anointing of the Sick), click: HERE

-If you (or one of your friends/family) are sick or injured, please contact our pastor
+If you (or one of your friends/family) are sick or injured, please contact us!

 The Funeral Service, though not always counted as a "Sacrament" or "Mystery" of the Church, is integral to our understanding of the Orthodox's theology of life and death.
 The entire funeral rite is inspired by prayer for the departed and the desire to console the grieving.